chewern/react-vscode-git/README.md

 ## Steps:
 1. Ensure that VS Code, Git and Node.JS are installed on computer.
 Also ensure that React Developer Tools extension is added to and activated in your browser.
-2. In VS Code Extensions, check that ES7 React/Redux/GraphGL/React-Native is installed.
+2. (Optional) In VS Code Extensions, check that ES7 React/Redux/GraphGL/React-Native is installed.
 Also check that Live Server, ESLint, JavaScript (ES6) Code snippets extensions are installed.
 3. In VS Code terminal, go to a directory (where you want to keep your project folders).
 4. Type `npx create-react-app {your project name}` to create a boilerplate react.js project.